novaprova/novaprova/doc/manual/installing.rst

-Installing Novaprova
+Installing NovaProva
 ====================

 From The Open Build Service
 ---------------------------

-Novaprova is available in installable repositories for many recent Linux distributions at `the OpenSUSE Build Service <http://download.opensuse.org/repositories/home:/gnb:/novaprova/>`_
+NovaProva is available in installable repositories for many recent Linux distributions at `the OpenSUSE Build Service <http://download.opensuse.org/repositories/home:/gnb:/novaprova/>`_

 For Debian/Ubuntu systems, copy and paste the following commands.